karar189/UrekathonTracks/PS.md

-# UREKATHON 2024
+# Online Hackathon Event

 ## Event Details
-- **Date:**
+- **Date:** [Insert Date]
 - **Duration:** 2 Days
 - **Venue:** Online
-- **Start Time:**
+- **Start Time:** [Insert Start Time]
-- **End Time:**
+- **End Time:** [Insert End Time]

 ## Basic Rules and Regulations
-- **No Plagiarism:** All submissions must be original work.
-Submissions found to be plagiarized will result in disqualification and eviction of prizes.
-- **Team Size:** 1 - 4
-- **Registration:** [Details about how to register]
-- **Code of Conduct:** Participants must adhere to the event's code of conduct, including maintaining professionalism and respect.
-- **Use of Open Source Libraries:** Clearly state any open-source libraries or third-party tools used.
-These must be legally permissible for use.
-- **Deadline Compliance:** Submissions must be made by the specified deadline.
-Late submissions will not be accepted.
-- **Presentation:** Teams must be ready to present their project to the judges, including a Q&A session.
+- **Respect and Courtesy:** All participants must treat team members, competitors, judges, coaches, and volunteers with respect, abiding by the Ureck-a-thon code of conduct.
+Failure to do so may result in the disqualification of the entire team.
+- **Team Composition:** Teams can have 1 to 4 members.
+Only students or EMCRs not in privileged positions (organizers, volunteers, judges, sponsors) at the event can participate.
+- **Guidance and Support:** Organizers, volunteers, and sponsors may provide teams with guidance and support.
+- **Use of External Resources:** Teams may use libraries, frameworks, or APIs.
+However, pre-working on a project specifically for the event and using it is prohibited and will lead to disqualification.
+- **Judging Criteria:** Projects will be judged based on idea, presentation, and functionality.

 ## Submission Criteria
 - **Readme Document:** Detailed project description, installation, and usage instructions.